J7779/J7779/README.md

 ## 🎯 Current Quest Log

-My to-do list is less of a "list" and more of a "suggestion scroll."

 - [x] Drink an alarming amount of Dr Pepper
 - [ ] Figure out why my PyTorch models think a cat is a hotdog
 - [ ] Find a second real-world use for Monkey C